 Trucking: In the large-scale ground transit arena, Tesla boasts that its electric trucks can save $100,000 per year on fuel costs.

-And as projects like Hyperloop and the Boring Company reduce our dependency on air travel for long distance human and freight, exponential technologies like VR will soon begin to indirectly disrupt our need to physically travel in the first place.
+And as projects like Hyperloop and the Boring Company reduce our dependence on air travel for long distance human and freight, exponential technologies like Virtual Reality will soon begin to indirectly disrupt our need to physically travel in the first place.

 Shifting the Industrial Sector (32% of Current Energy Use) to Renewable Electricity: